haiku/website/content/blog/bitigchi/2020-09-11-system-sound-contest.md

 ## How to participate

 Join [this thread]() on Haiku Forums, and attach your work in a permanent link with the licence!
-Winner and

 Thanks for being a part of the Haiku universe!